-Agriculture in the Classroom Excellence Grants Program (ACE) The purpose of this grant is to strengthen State programs by funding innovative ideas and outreach strategies to increase agricultural literacy among K-12 teachers and their students.
+Agriculture in the Classroom Grants The purpose of this grant is to strengthen State programs by funding innovative ideas and outreach strategies to increase agricultural literacy among K-12 teachers and their students.
 Ag in the Classroom can enhance Farm to School activities by providing curriculum to connect students to the food in the cafeteria.

 Agriculture and Food Research Initiative (AFRI) The Agriculture and Food Research Initiative (AFRI) encompasses several different program areas which cover a broad array of issues and topics important to U.S. agriculture.
 The Requests for Applications will provide detailed information on the year’s Program Area Priorities.
 Although AFRI projects must fit specific program areas, grant awards have been used to develop market and pricing strategies for small and medium scale farms which may help foster relationships between institutional buyers and farmers.